cosmos/sdk-tutorials/academy/3-ibc/1-what-is-ibc.md

 ### Submit misbehavior

 One type of Byzantine behavior that can happen on an IBC-enabled chain is when validators double-sign a block - meaning they sign two different blocks at the same height.
 This scenario is called a fork.
-Unlike in Proof-of-Work blockchains (like Bitcoin or Ethereum) where forks are to be occasionally expected, in Tendermint the fast finality of chains is desired (and is a prerequisite for IBC) so forks should not occur.
+Unlike in Proof-of-Work blockchains (like Bitcoin or Ethereum) where forks are to be occasionally expected, in CometBFT the fast finality of chains is desired (and is a prerequisite for IBC) so forks should not occur.

 Through the principle of [fork accountability](https://github.com/cosmos/cosmos/blob/master/WHITEPAPER.md#fork-accountability) the processes that caused the consensus to fail can be identified and punished according to the rules of the protocol.
 However, if this were to happen on a foreign chain, it would start a race for the light client of this compromised chain on counterparty chains to become aware of the fork.